PlatONnetwork/docs/docs/加入 PlatON 网络.md

 ## Join the PlatON Develop Network

-The development network provides a development test environment for the developer or node.There may be instability and a network reset.The current version of the development network is 1.0.0, which provide PPA installation mode, also support binary download installation.
+The development network provides a development test environment for the developer or node.There may be instability and a network reset.The current version of the development network is 1.0.0, Only binary mode is supported.

 ### Develop network related resources